Duxah/FreePCB-2/README.md

 ### `View`

 FreePcb-2 is suitable for medium circuit board design.
-Here, as an example of the view of the program window, a project of two printed circuit boards is shown, which contains more than 2000 pins (design for non-destructive testing devices)
+Here, as an example of the view of the program window, a project of two printed circuit boards is shown, which contains more than 2000 pins.

 [![PCB](/pictures/img2.png)](https://)